AhmedAbdAlkreem/AhmedAbdAlkreem/README.md

 - 📄 Know about my experiences [https://github.com/AhmedAbdAlkreem/COVID-19](https://github.com/AhmedAbdAlkreem/COVID-19)

-- ⚡ Fact **If you want to be happy in your life, tie your life with goals not with people or things.**
+- ⚡ Fact **If you want to live happy life, tie it to a goal not to people or things.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">